 ALL EXHIBITORS SHOULD REFER TO CURRENT UW-EXTENSION PUBLICATIONS FOR METHODS OF PRESERVING AND PROCESSING TIME.
-(UWEX Learning Store - learningstore.uwex.edu) You may also use the Ball Blue Book, IF you make adjustments as directed for our local altitude.
+(Extension Learning Store - https://learningstore.extension.wisc.edu/) You may also use the Ball Blue Book, IF you make adjustments as directed for our local altitude.
 Attach a card with the following information: (cards are available at the Extension Office).
 Entries without the necessary information will receive an automatic 4th place and will not be judged.
 DO NOT tape or glue card to jar; judge needs to see contents.

 Product: Date Canned:

-CIRCLE:
+CIRCLE: .
+Common/In

-Boiling Water Canner or Pressure e Canner/Iı nversion
+Boiling Water Canner or Pressure

-Dial Gauge or Weighted
+Dial Gauge or Weighted Gauge/Pou ands Pressure:

-Hot Pack or Raw Pack - · · · · · · · · · · · · · · · · · · ·
+Hot Pack or Raw Pack

 Processing Time: Pints Quarts

-Literature Source: Ţ Publication Date:
+Literature Source: F Publication Date:

-Other information (such as antic oxidant use ed, acid added, apple variety, or
+Other information (such as antic

+• Aldalit use a, acid added, apple variety, or

 pectin type):